Just Landed Is Shutting Down

 The Just Landed app hasn’t been updated in over 2 years, which is pretty much an eternity on the App Store.
 This happened because other projects I was working on took priority, and because the economics simply don’t justify the cost of updating it.
 For a long time I wrestled with the idea of potentially giving the app new life by overhauling the design, changing the business model, supporting more languages and devices, and launching in more countries.
 However, I don’t believe that even such dramatic changes would be enough to overcome all of the systemic problems that I’ve outlined above.

-Simply put, the odds of financial success for Just Landed 2.0 are slim to none, and I just don’t have the will or the resources to attempt such a foolish endeavor.
+Simply put, the odds of financial success for Just Landed 2.0 are slim to none, and I’ve decided that my time and effort is better spent elsewhere.

 Not Waiting for the Other Shoe to Drop